braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 **Lorentz’s Local Time**

-To make Maxwell’s equations invariant in moving frames, Lorentz introduced a mathematical variable he called “Local Time” ($ t' = t - vx/c^2 $).
+To make Maxwell’s equations invariant in moving frames, Lorentz introduced a mathematical variable he called “Local Time” ($t' = t - vx/c^2$).
 For Lorentz, this was a mathematical fiction, a calculation trick to simplify the equations.
 He did not believe that time actually slowed down; “true” time remained the absolute time of Newton.
 The “local time” was just what a moving observer thought was time because their clocks were affected by the ether wind.

 **Poincaré: The Near-Miss with Relativity**